-Question: are the things you absolutely don’t want to do to whiten your teeth? – Virginia.
-Answer: Dear Virginia, There is a lot of misinformation out there about whitening teeth, especially on the web (don’t even get me started on the Soccer Mom teeth whitening scam). [/answer]
+Are there things you absolutely don’t want to do to whiten your teeth?
+There is a lot of misinformation out there about whitening teeth, especially on the web (don’t even get me started on the Soccer Mom teeth whitening scam).

-Here is a list of the top 9 myths about tooth whitening that I find in my practice.
+Here are the top nine myths about tooth whitening that I find in my practice.

 You Can Whiten Your Teeth With Baking Soda